jasper-nguyen/S-Mail/README.md

 - Trung Tran - trungtran1234

 ## Introduction
-Sigma Mail is a modern, web-based email application that allows registered users to manage their emails online.
+S-Mail is a modern, web-based email application that allows registered users to manage their emails online.
 With features like composing email and todo list, this app makes it easy to stay on top of your email game.
 Built with python, html, and css, Sigma mail is a reliable and efficient way to manage your emails from anywhere with an internet connection.

 ## Installation
 1. Clone the repository: